1993 Canadian federal election

-The Western-based Reform Party won over many traditional PC voters, particularly social conservatives, the Christian right, and many alienated Western Canadians.
+The Western-based Reform Party won over many traditional PC voters, particularly social conservatives, alienated Western Canadians, and fiscal conservatives who opposed the Mulroney government's deficit spending and tax increases.
 The popularity of Preston Manning, and profound Western discontent with the PCs, led the Reform Party to replace the PCs as the major right-wing party in the Commons, although it won only one seat east of Manitoba.
 Though the Progressive Conservatives recovered slightly in the 1997 election, they lost seats in 2000 and would never be a major force in Canadian politics again.
-In 2003, the Progressive Conservative Party disappeared entirely when it merged with the larger Canadian Alliance (successor of the Reform Party) to create the new Conservative Party of Canada.
+In 2003, the Progressive Conservative Party ceased to exist when it merged with the larger Canadian Alliance (the successor of the Reform Party) to create the new Conservative Party of Canada.

-The sovereigntist Bloc Québécois won almost half of the popular vote in Quebec and became the Official Opposition.
-To date, this is the only time that a party committed to the political secession of a region of Canada has become the Official Opposition of Canada.
+The sovereigntist Bloc Québécois won almost half of the popular vote in Quebec and became the Official Opposition despite finishing fourth in the popular vote.
+To date, this is the only time that a party committed to the political secession of a region of Canada has become the Official Opposition of Canada, and the only time a party not first or second in the popular vote would form Opposition.
+(The Progressives won the second-most seats in 1921 with the third-most votes, but declined to form Opposition, and the second-place Conservatives did in lieu).
 The traditional third party, the New Democratic Party (NDP), collapsed to nine seats only one election after having what was then its best performance.
-It remains the NDP's worst result in a federal election since its formation and the only election where the party polled fewer than one million votes.
+It remained the NDP's worst result until the 2025 federal election.
+The turnover of MPs was stark and unprecedented for Canadian politics, with 132 MPs losing their seats.
+In total, 194 out of 295 ridings changed hands.
+Having been defeated in her Vancouver Centre riding, Campbell became the first incumbent prime minister since William Lyon Mackenzie King in 1945 to lose a House of Commons seat in a bid for re-election.

 Background

 The Liberal Party had dominated Canadian politics for much of the 20th century.
-The party had been in office for all but 22 years between 1896 and 1984, with the Conservatives/Progressive Conservatives only forming government six times during this period.
+The party had been in office for all but 22 years between 1896 and 1984, with the Conservatives/Progressive Conservatives only forming government seven times during this period: in 1911, 1917, 1921 and 1926 (both under Arthur Meighen, without election), 1930, 1957, and 1979.